The Lost World (2001 film): Part 2

-Escaping the trap, Edward and Agnes find Roxton at the lake; learning the ape-men kidnapped Challenger and Summerlee.
-Warriors from an indigenous tribe appear, aiding them in rescuing the professors, along with Achille, the son of their own chieftain.
-Roxton plays a leading role in the rescue, shooting dead many of the ape-men.
-The surviving ape-men are taken captive by the tribe on Challenger's request, to Achille's protest.
-Agnes realises she does not love Roxton; seeing his arrogance, his aggression, his love of hunting, and his acceptance of the savagery of nature.

-Arriving at the village, the tribe are revealed to be descendants of surviving members from Mendoz's expedition and mistake Challenger for Mendoz, who taught them Christianity.
-The chief shows the other end of the cave and reveals it was blocked by a man who visited the tribe, trapping them within the plateau.
+Escaping the trap, Malone and Agnes find Roxton at the lake; learning the ape-men kidnapped Challenger and Summerlee.
+Warriors from an indigenous tribe appear in order to help them rescue the professors, as well as the son of their chieftain, Achille.
+Roxton plays a leading role in the rescue, shooting many of the ape-men.
+Per Challenger's request, the surviving ape-men are taken captive by the tribe, despite the protests of Achille and Roxton.
+Arriving at the village, the tribe is revealed to be descendants of surviving members from Mendoz's expedition and mistake Challenger for Mendoz, who taught them Christianity.
+The chief shows the other end of the cave and reveals that it was blocked by a man who visited the tribe and trapped them within the plateau.

-The travellers explore the plateau and see more prehistoric life including Brachiosauruses and Diplodocuses.
-Summerlee works on many means of escape, without success.
-Roxton falls in love with the chief's daughter Maree, a woman who is quite similar to him; and gains permission to marry her after killing an Entelodon for the tribe.
+The travelers explore the plateau and see more prehistoric life, including Brachiosaurus and Diplodocus.
+Agnes grows closer to Malone and realises she does not love Roxton due to his love of hunting and indifference to the prehistoric inhabitants.
+Meanwhile, Summerlee repeatedly attempts to escape with no success.
+Roxton falls in love with the chief's daughter, Maree, a woman who is quite similar to him.
+He earns the chieftain's permission to marry her after killing an Entelodon for the tribe.

-Later, after having buried one of their children, the ape-men howl and attract two Allosauruses who attack the village.
-In the chaos, the chief is killed saving his daughter, along with several other tribesmen before Roxton and Malone manage to kill both dinosaurs with an elephant gun.
-At the same time, Summerlee reopens the cave using a home-made explosive he makes from guano and gunpowder, allowing the explorers to flee the village when Achille leads the tribe to kill them.
-Roxton is stabbed by one of the ape-men with his hunting knife, but buys time for the others to escape by holding off the Indians with a pistol.
-Roxton finally succumbs to his wound, and Achille does not follow the fleers.
+Later, after having buried one of their children, the ape-men howl and attract two Allosaurus who attack the village.
+In the chaos, the chief is killed saving his daughter and several villagers.
+Malone and Agnes release the captured ape-men before Roxton and Malone manage to kill both dinosaurs with an elephant gun.
+At the same time, Summerlee reopens the cave using a home-made explosive using guano and gunpowder.
+The explorers use the open cave to flee as Achille and his tribe attack them, blaming them for their village's destruction.
+Roxton is stabbed by one of the ape-men with his hunting knife, but uses his pistol to buy time against the Indians.
+Roxton seemingly dies from his wound, and the tribe does not follow the explorers.